 - Color the viSNE Map by Additional Overlaid Variables: Manual Gates, Disease Groups, etc.

-A key workflow for understanding and analyzing a viSNE map is to color it by channel.
+A key workflow for assessing the quality of a viSNE map is to color it by channel.
 Use the dot plots colored by channel functionality to color each event in the viSNE map according to its intensity on a channel within the dataset.
 The patterns that emerge show why dots in the map are nearby each other, or which markers make them similar to each other.
 In cell phenotyping, you'll see events close together on the viSNE map based on their phenotypes.
-In sample heterogeneity analyses, you'll see samples close together on the viSNE map based on their similarity across multiple biomarkers.
-Use the dot plots colored by channel functionality in the Working Illustration to quickly and easily make a figure such as the one below, where viSNE maps across different samples and channels can be visualized simultaneously to understand the dataset:
+In bulk sample heterogeneity analyses, you'll see samples close together on the viSNE map based on their similarity across multiple biomarkers.
+One good way to set up the Working Illustration to quickly and easily assess your viSNE map quality is with the clustering channels on the columns and the files or a subset of the files on the rows, like in the example below.
+Setting up a view like this will allow you to quickly assess viSNE map quality as explained in the section below.

 (click to expand - dot plots colored by channel within the Working Illustration.
 Relevant settings are highlighted in red and green.
 Green settings indicate the key components of making a figure that rotates through a variety of channels.
-The Panel/Channel Values option as the coloring channel defers control of this parameter to the Channels Figure Dimension Box where multiple selections can be made.)
+The Panel/Channel Values option as the coloring channel defers control of this parameter to the Channels Figure Dimension Box where multiple selections can be made.
+The rows display selected files, which in this case are organized by condition.)

 (viSNE maps colored by channel comparing a poorly converged viSNE map to a nicely converged viSNE map.
 Each row is a single sample colored by four different markers as indicated.
 The two samples are not related and are from different viSNE analyses.
 They are only shown together for purposes of comparison and reference for the idea of poor versus good convergence.)

-Colored overlay dot plots are really helpful in interpreting viSNE results in two different contexts.
-First, they are useful for comparing the quality and efficiency of traditional gating schemes with viSNE results.
-Second, they are useful for exploring the relationship between cell populations or biomarkers displayed on the viSNE map and other meta-data variables like disease status, treatment status, or response group.
+Colored overlay dot plots can help you explore viSNE results in two different contexts.
+First, they are useful for comparing traditional manual gating schemes with viSNE results.
+Second, they are useful for exploring the relationship between cell populations or groups of similar samples displayed on the viSNE map and other meta-data variables like disease status, treatment status, or response group.
 Either of these goals can be achieved using colored overlay dot plots.

 Color Overlay of Manually Gated Populations